yazz/VisualJS/README.md

-### What is AppShare's killer feature?
+### What is Creator's killer feature?

-AppShare's killer feature is being able to build simple internal apps fast.
+Creator's killer feature is being able to build simple internal apps fast without needing any local software

-### Is there commercial support for AppShare?
+### Is there commercial support for Creator?
-If you require commercial support then please go to http://appshare.co
+If you require commercial support then please go to http://dannea.com